13 Old Cedartown Rd, Cave Spring, GA 30124

-Step back in time when Cave Spring’s natural limestone cave was being created, with its impressive stalagmites and legendary “Devil’s Stool” formation.
+Step back in time when the natural limestone cave, in Cave Spring, was being created, with its impressive stalagmites and legendary “Devil’s Stool” formation.
 You’ll welcome its constant, 57-degree coolness on a hot summer’s day.
 The Cave, located in Rolater Park just off the town square, is open daily from May to September; 11am-5pm Monday through Friday, and 10am-5pm on Saturday and Sunday, and by appointment at other times.
 Call Ken Landers at 706-777-9944 or the Welcome Center at 706-777-0299 for more information.

 In 1838 the Manual Labor School for boys was established by the Cave Spring Baptist Church to teach the skills of farming and other ways to make a living.
 The town’s famous cave and spring were a part of the school grounds.
 In 1839 six small cottages were erected as dormitories, and the first classroom was built.